Undergraduate Program Dean & Staff

 Talia Schatz, L.M.S.W.

-Director of the McDonough Undergraduate Career Development Center
+Assistant Dean of the McDonough Undergraduate Career Development Center

 Talia Schatz is an experienced higher education professional with an extensive background in professional development, leadership coaching, student advising, program management, and recruitment.
 She works collaboratively with students to help them define and achieve their professional goals.
 Before Georgetown, she oversaw the professional development team at Barnard College of Columbia University.